ajbowker/GitHub/README.md

 Eg:  `<img class="bbc-logo" src="img/bbc_sport.svg" />`

-To Do:
+To do:

-[ ] Add footer text (hashtag, web address) to be configurable from update/JSON [ ] Limit text size in headings (like MaxSize does in Viz Artist) [ ] Give blue score background for matches in play, yellow for completed matches, add a flag to score for matches in play, such as '2 - 1*'
+[ ] Add footer text (hashtag, web address) to be configurable from update/JSON

+[ ]Limit text size in headings (like MaxSize does in Viz Artist)

+[ ]Give blue score background for matches in play, yellow for completed matches, add a flag to score for matches in play, such as '2 - 1*'

 This template featured in the [CasparCG at BBC Scotland](https://youtu.be/-XN8rovqzA0) talk to the glasgowCoderCollective.